-There are no merchantible stands of timber on the subject property.
+The parcel consists entirely of steep backlands ranging in elevation from 400 feet to 2,800 feet.
+There are no stands of merchantible timber on the subject property.
 Vegetation consists of low brush, grasses and alder thickets.
 Soils generally consist of a thin layer of organics over a base of bedrock.
-Big game animals include moderate density brown bear populations and blacktail deer.
-Northern sea lion are known to be in area, and this is a winter area for emperor geese.
-There are seven documented anadromous pink salmon streams of moderate productivity.
-These streams also support populations of chum and coho salmon.
+Big game animals include brown bear and blacktail deer.
+The parcel has no anadromous streams.